marinakiseleva/thex_model/README.md

 # Dependencies
-This module requires you to have the following librarie already installed:
+This module requires you to have the following libraries already installed:
 - numpy
 - pandas
 - sklearn